simon-mathewson/smartquery/cloudFormation/readme.md

 ### 7. Create ACM certificates

-In the AWS console, go to Certificate Manager, Request a certificate, and request a certificate for the following domains:
+In the AWS console, go to Certificate Manager, Request a certificate, and request a certificate for the following domains in both us-east-1 and eu-central-1 regions:

 - `dabase.dev`
-- `about.dabase.dev`
+- `*.dabase.dev`

-Replace `AcmCertificateArn` value in CloudFormation files with new ID.
+Replace `AcmCertificateArn` value in CloudFormation files with the ARN from us-east-1.

+Replace the certificate ARN in the Elastic Beanstalk Stack with the ARN from eu-central-1.